munificent/craftinginterpreters/book/resolving-and-binding.md

 Since this rule makes no mention of any runtime behavior, it implies that a variable expression always refers to the same declaration through the entire execution of the program.
 Our interpreter so far *mostly* implements the rule correctly.
-But when we added closures, an error snuck in:
+But when we added closures, an error snuck in.

 ```lox
 var a = "global";